cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 It is important to emphasize that the key property is a fact we are stating about the world, not a transitory property of the data in a relation.
 For example, our current **simple_books** illustration shows no duplicate values for **year**.
 For **year** to be a key, though, requires that **year** never contain duplicates *for any collection of books* we might store in the **simple_books** relation.
 Since many books are published every year, we should expect **year** to accumulate duplicate values if we add books to the relation.

 Relations may have more than one key.
 A common example is that of a table of employees for a company.
 In many countries, workers must have a government issued identification (ID) number.
-These numbers can beWe constrain all keys to be unique used to uniquely identify an employee.
+These numbers can be used to uniquely identify an employee.
 However, these numbers are often considered sensitive employee data, which should only be shared with certain trusted individuals in the company.
 In these cases, companies will generate an internal employee ID number, which is completely independent of the government issued ID.
 The company's database will contain both of these unique identifiers.

 The keys of a relation are also known as *candidate keys*.
 One candidate key is chosen as the *primary key* for the relation.
 The remaining keys are sometimes called *unique keys*.